binti-family/CHHS_Prototype/README.md

 ### Facilities

-There are fewer than 3000 facilities, so for you convenience I've included them (post-geocoding) in `config/data/facilities.yml`.
+There are fewer than 3000 facilities, so for your convenience I've included them (post-geocoding) in `config/data/facilities.yml`.

 To load this file into your database: